Speech Therapy for Kids: Enhancing Communication Skills

 What Age Should a Child Go to Speech Therapy?

+There’s no set age at which your child should attend speech and language therapy.
+Speech therapy services are based around your child’s needs.
 If you notice your child struggles with their communication skills and have concerns, it’s appropriate to ask for advice and support.
 Your child’s pediatrician and teachers can offer you guidance and even connect you with therapists to evaluate and treat your child.

 Early intervention with a speech-language pathologist can help your child meet developmental norms.
 Early treatment is important for conditions like autism, speech and language delays, dyslexia, literacy, and ADHD.
 The sooner these issues can be diagnosed and treated, the better the outcomes tend to be.